mattragoza/LiGAN/README.md

 n_latent = [1024, 2048]
 loss_types = 'e'
 ```
 Any parameter can instead be assigned a list of values instead of a single value.
-In that case, the params file represents the every possible combination of parameter assignments.
+In that case, the params file represents every possible combination of parameter assignments.

 For example, in the above file, the `n_latent` parameter is assigned two values, so two model architectures can be created from the file- each with a different latent space size and all other parameters identical.